 It was a wonderful barbecue.
 We reminisced, we laughed, we took photos…and we loved being with each other.

 I didn’t know that this would be the last time my Dad would enjoy my potato salad.

 I didn’t know it would be the last time I would spend time with him.

-I didn’t know that the next time I would be at his house, it would be after he was gone.
+I didn’t know that the next time I would be at his house, he would be gone.

-This is our 2nd Father’s Day without him and it’s still hard to know he’s not here.
+I’ve had several Father’s Day’s without him here and it’s still hard.
 Father’s Day was very important to him.
 He didn’t care about getting presents, but loved getting a call from each of us kids.
 I wish I could call him up today and hear him say one more time “I love you too sweetie”.
-We were truly his world and if anything comforts me this Father’s Day it’s knowing that.
+His kids were truly his world and if anything comforts me this Father’s Day, it’s knowing that.

 The first step in this recipe is washing and boiling the potatoes.
 I use russet potatoes usually, but have also used Yukon Gold or other varieties on occasion.
 I boil them with the skin on and when they are done, I drain them and allow them to cool completely.
 When they are cooled, I peel the skins off (using my fingers, but you could use a peeler if you prefer).
 Finally, the potatoes are cut into cubes.

 While my potatoes are cooking, I cook the bacon, shred the cheese and hard-boil the eggs.
 Everything is combined together, including mayonnaise and salt and pepper to taste.

 Bacon-Cheddar Potato Salad RecipePrint